Why Being Assertive & Advocating for Yourself Matters

 By being assertive, you can effectively express yourself and confidently defend your perspective while still acknowledging and respecting the rights and beliefs of others.

-The power of assertiveness goes beyond effective communication– it plays a significant role in boosting your self-esteem and earning the respect of those around you.
+The power of assertiveness goes beyond effective communication–it plays a significant role in boosting your self-esteem and earning the respect of those around you.
 As a result, assertiveness becomes a valuable tool in managing stress.
 This is especially true if you find yourself burdened with excessive responsibilities because saying "no" is a challenge for you.
-While some individuals naturally possess assertiveness, it's important to note that it is a skill that can be learned and developed with time.
+While some individuals naturally possess assertiveness, it's important to note that it is a skill that can be learned and developed over time.

 How to practice being more assertive